-- "<docker-id/organization-name>" is where you want to store Docker images.
-This can be your Docker ID account or an organization that your account belongs to. - "<prefix>" can be any string, and will be prepended to image names.
-We recommend something descriptive such as binder-dev or binder-prod.
+- "<docker-idlorganization-name>" is where you want to store Docker images.
+This can be your Docker ID account or an organization that your account belongs to. - "refix>" can be any string, and will be prepended to image names.
+We recommend something descriptive such as binder-dev- or binder-prod- (ending with a is useful).